will-ferens/portfolio-blog/src/pages/7-16-2018/index.md

 title: "The Rundown: Gatsby JS"
 ---

-Over the past few months, I’ve grown tired of my [old personal site](http://will-ferens.surge.sh/) - it’s a overworked, extremely slow, hosted on a free static publishing site (without a fancy .com), and the code is downright messy.
+Over the past few months, I’ve grown tired of my [old personal site](http://will-ferens.surge.sh/) - it’s a bit overworked, extremely slow, hosted on a free static publishing site (without a fancy .com), and the code is downright messy.
 I built it a while ago and it's no longer representative of what I can do.
 So I blocked off some time to start from scratch on something new.
 I knew I wanted a blog, not only to prove that I could build one, but also to keep closer track of my coding processes and establish a better web presence. #goals.

 Of course, there are a ton of ways I could have gone about building it.
 The first and most obvious way (for a full stack dev like myself) would be to spin up an API to serve my posts, a database to store them, and a fresh React app to display them.
 This isn’t a bad option - I love building from scratch and architecting everything from start to finish.